gStarhigh/pro5/README.md

 - dj3-cloudinary-storage: Integrates Cloudinary with Django Storage API.
 - django-allauth: Integrates user authentication aswell as 3rd party account authientication such as facebook and other social accounts.
 - Gunicorn: Gunicorn is a pure-Python HTTP server for WSGI applications.
+- Toastify: Toastify is an 3rd party library that allows for alerts to be displayed when a user perfoms an action on the site.

 <details>
 <summary>All packages</summary>